nvidia-holoscan/holoscan-sdk/docs/inference.md

                     "model_3_unique_identifier": "torch"
             ```
     - `trt_opt_profile`: This parameter is optional and is activated with TensorRT backend.
 This parameter is applicable on models with dynamic input shapes.
-        - Parameter is specified as a vector of 3 integers.
-First is the minimum batch size for the input, second is the optimum batch size and third value is the maximum batch size.
+        - Parameter is specified as a vector of vectors.
+Each input parameter is specific with one set of vectors.
+        - For example if the model has only one input with shape of `[c, h, w]`, and `c` is dynamic, then optimization profile is specified as: `{{i, j, k}}`.
+First value is the minimum batch size for dimension c, second is the optimum batch size and third value is the maximum batch size.
+Each dynamic dimension must be accompanied by 3 values for minimum, optimum and maximum value.
+In the same example if dimension `c` and `h` both are dynamic, then the 3 values for the second dimension must follow the 3 values of the first dimension.
+Optimization profile in this case will look like `{{i, j, k, p, q, r}}`, where `i, j, k` are optimization profile for dimension `c` and `p, q, r` are optimization profiles for dimension `h`.
+        - If there are multiple dynamic inputs, we must use another vector in the optimization profile.
+For example, if a model has 2 inputs and both are dynamic, then optimization profile must be specified as `{{profile_for_first_input}, {profile_for_second_input}}`
-        - Users can specify a batch profile for dynamic input.
-This profile is then used in engine creation.
+        - This profile is then used in engine creation.
 User must clear the cache to apply the updated optimization profile.
-        - Default value: {1,1,1}
+    - `dynamic_input_dims`: This parameter is optional and if activated, allows the Inference Operator to ingest dynamic inputs.
+The parameter is supported for all the backends.
+It must be set to `true` in the inference parameter set.
+        - With `onnx` and `torch` backend, the dynamic inputs are automatically ingested.
+        - For `onnx` and `torch` backend, maximum allowed buffer size in bytes for each input is 2GB.
+        - With `tensorRT` backend, user **must** specify `trt_opt_profile` along with this parameter.
+If `trt_opt_profile` is not specified or is incorrect, the default optimization profile `{1,1,1}` will be used.
+        - Maximum allowed batch size for `tensorRT` backend is 256
+        - Current limitation is that `tensorRT` backend: with multiple models, multiple optimization profiles are not supported.
+This enhancement will come in future releases.

 - Other features: The table below illustrates other features and supported values in the current release.